DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-05-15-iteration-may-15.md

 ---
 title: Iteration 15 May 2018
-description: Updated ‘choose your search’ page and added subject filter to results.
+description: Updated ‘choose your search’ page and added subject filter to results
 date: 2018-05-15
 tags:
   - private beta